datacite/bolognese/README.md

   bolognese --version, -v   # print the version bolognese help [COMMAND]  # Describe available commands or one specific command
 ```
+## Errors

+Errors are returned to STDOUT.

+All DataCite XML input is validated against the corresponding schema version (kernel 2.1, 2.2, 3, or 4).

 ## Examples